 John Fielder Photography Workshops

 This Workshop offers a well-rounded and highly resourceful educational experience, appropriate for any level of outdoor photographer, but especially for beginners and intermediates.
-The program consists of a slide-based lecture, field shoots in beautiful locations and interactive critique session on participants’ laptop computers.
+The program consists of a slide-based lecture and field shoots in beautiful locations.
 A full, yet comfortable, schedule optimizes field time and helps facilitate the absorption of invaluable, professional information.
-John will also discuss post-processing of your images with computer programs such as Photoshop, and do live demonstrations.
+John will also discuss post-processing of your images with computer programs such as Adobe Lightroom, and do live demonstrations of such.

 No participant should feel that he or she is not qualified to attend.
 Limited enrollment gives all participants quality time with John Fielder and ensures that each person gets the specific instruction needed based on their individual level of experience.
 Fellow pro nature photographer, Gary Soles, assists John at most workshops, further ensuring individual attention.
-A group-based critique session allows students the chance to learn from others’ work, while personalized field instruction addresses the photographer’s needs related to both understanding camera functions and techniques of composition.
+Personalized field instruction addresses the photographer’s needs related to both understanding camera functions and techniques of composition.

 Transportation to field locations and some meals are included.

-Seeing and photographing the natural landscape and taking each participant to the next skill level, using critique and instruction
+Seeing and photographing the natural landscape and taking each participant to the next skill level

 Who’s It For